-Bureau Buttercrane is just one of many ways to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.
-Read on to learn why you shouldn’t use Bureau Buttercrane and what’s best for you.
+Bureau Buttercrane is one way to send money overseas, there are other options, including banks, money transfer firms and foreign exchange (FX) brokers.
+Read on to find out more about Bureau Buttercrane and whether they are the right option for you.

 Who are Bureau Buttercrane?